- Naturally fat free

 Aubergines should feel heavy and firm to the touch, with glossy unblemished skins.
-When frying aubergines it is a good idea to salt the slices first to draw out some of their moisture, otherwise they absorb enormous quantities of oil during cooking (they still absorb copious amounts anyway).
+When frying aubergines it is a good idea to salt the slices first to draw out some of their moisture, otherwise they absorb a lot of oil during cooking.
 Aubergine slices can be fried in oil, as they are, or coated in batter or breadcrumbs and served as a starter.

 For moussaka parmigiana and other dishes where aubergines are layered with other ingredients, fry the slices briefly in olive oil.
 This gives them a tasty crust, while the insides stay soft.